gvwilson/sdxjs/src/style-checker/index.md

-ASTs can be quite complex---for example, the JSON representation of the AST for a single constant declaration is <span class="linecount" file="parse-single-const.out"/> lines long:
+ASTs can be quite complex---for example, the JSON representation of the AST for a single constant declaration is [% linecount parse-single-const.out %] lines long:

 [% excerpt pat="parse-single-const.*" fill="js slice.out" %]